 My work flow goes like this: Whisk the ingredients together for the BBQ sauce.
 Brown the chicken, and saute the onions, ginger, and garlic.
 Combine them in the pressure cooker.
 Add broth to about half of the BBQ sauce, and whisk it together.
 Pour over the chicken.
 Pressure cook on high for 15 minutes, and then release pressure.
 Stir the cornstarch into about 1/4 cup of broth or water.
 In a medium saucepan, add the cornstarch mixture a little at a time to about 1 cup of the cooking liquid.
 Bring it to a boil.
 When the liquid is thickened as desired, add in the reserved 1 cup of BBQ sauce.
 Using a slotted spoon, remove the tender chicken pieces to a platter.
 Pour the sauce over the top, and garnish with the chopped scallions.
 Serve the chicken with jasmine rice or pressure cooker white rice.

-If gochujang sounds interesting – and delicious – you might also enjoy my Korean-Style Pressure Cooker Pulled Pork Wraps With Asian Slaw & Kimchi.
+If gochujang sounds interesting – and delicious – you might also enjoy my Korean-Style Pressure Cooker Pulled Pork Wraps With Asian Slaw & Kimchi, or Barbara’s recipe for Pressure Cooker Pho Ga.
 Once you taste this flavorful ingredient, I’m certain you’ll be adding it to your well-stocked pantry list!

 Pressure Cooker Korean Chicken Thighs